LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     If <> 0 then recycles the neutral flux having crossed the core boundary within Eirene as ions.
 The recycling is surface-averaged, and neutrals come back as fully-stripped ions.
     'eirene\_ionizing\_core' is an alias for this switch.
     If the value = 1, then the flux is added by direct modification of the sources in the guard cells --- this will only work if a standard flux boundary condition is applied at that boundary.
     If the value is < 0, then the absolute value specifies which boundary in b2.boundary.parameters is to be used.
-This will only work for the new type 13 boundary condition.
+This will only work for the type 13 boundary condition.

 .. index:: eirene_background